You can RANT and RAVE to your hearts content here instead of clogging up the Q&A Technical Forum!

 Im thinkin stevemari , that unless you try to yank the dash out without disconnecting the tube ,or like to whack your starter (with a non specified implement ) you might not have much to worry about

-I'm the one that leaves all those shoes in the carriageway.
+I'm the one who leaves all those shoes in the carriageway.

 -